devuri/env/README.md

 use Urisoft\Env;

 /**
- * A convenient global function to access environment variables using the Env class.
+ * Retrieves a sanitized, and optionally encrypted or modified, environment variable by name.
  *
- * @param string $name The name of the environment variable.
+ * @param string $name             The name of the environment variable to retrieve.
- * @param mixed  $defaultOrEncrypt Default value or encryption flag.
+ * @param mixed  $default Default value to return if the environment variable is not set
+ * @param bool   $encrypt       Indicate that the value should be encrypted.
+Defaults to false.
- * @param bool   $strtolower Whether to convert the value to lowercase.
+ * @param bool   $strtolower       Whether to convert the retrieved value to lowercase.
+Defaults to false.
  *
+ * @throws InvalidArgumentException If the requested environment variable name is not in the whitelist
+ *                                  or if encryption is requested but the encryption path is not defined.
+ *
- * @return mixed The value of the environment variable, processed according to the Env class logic.
+ * @return mixed The sanitized environment variable value, possibly encrypted or typecast,
+ *               or transformed to lowercase if specified.
  */
-function env($name, $defaultOrEncrypt = null, $strtolower = false) {
+function env( $name, $default = null, $encrypt = false, $strtolower = false ) {
     // Define your whitelist and encryption path here.
 These could also be fetched from a configuration file or another source.
     $whitelist = [
         // Add your environment variables to the whitelist